apocalyptech/pympristui/README.md

 Using `instance319681` or even `319681` would also match that Firefox instance.

-Once it's started, the app just provides the simple controls pause/play/stop, next track, and previous track, along with the basic information about what's being played currently.
+Once it's started, the app just provides the simple controls pause/play/stop, next/previous track, and seeking, along with the basic information about what's being played currently.
 It only accepts keyboard input, with the following
 keybinds:

  - `space` - play/pause
  - `n` - next track
  - `p` - previous track
+ - `<` - Seek 10 seconds back
+ - `>` - Seek 10 seconds forward
  - `s` - stop
  - `q` - quit